 Other Distinguishing Characteristics: Alpine regularly wears a moustache, but occasionally adopts a full beard as well.

 Alpine grew up surrounded by the mountains of Minidoka, Idaho, seeing the things all around him.
-This gave him a slightly fenced in feeling, and when he got out of college the man took to mountain climbing as a recreational sport - mostly in order to defeat that claustrophobic notion.
+This gave him a slightly fenced in feeling, and when he got out of college the man took to mountain climbing as a recreational sport - mostly to defeat that claustrophobic notion.

 He spent several years as an accountant for a noted publishing firm, but after growing bored with this he enlisted in the Army.
 They transformed him into a highly skilled mountain trooper, taking full advantage of the skills he'd already mastered before enlisting.